-- Clean up – This part was a breeze.
+This part was a breeze.
 We just gathered our things and dried off.
 We walked back up the promenade to the beach to find a shower, as most beaches in Spain have showers galore.
 Well, most beaches other than this one!
 We could only find one wash area and it was mainly for your feet.
 To top it all off, it was only sea water.
 We did another rinse as best we could and then hopped into the car.
-We spotted a shopping mall on the way, so we returned there and went in to wash as best we could in the public bathrooms.
+On the way, in we spotted a shopping mall, so we returned there and went in to wash as best we could in the public bathrooms.

 We had a blast and wished we lived closer, so we could go more often.
 After a little lunch we hopped in the car and began our 3 1/2 – 4 hour journey home.
 Remember that “odor” I told you about?
 Well, just because you rinse doesn’t mean it goes away.
 Let’s just say our car ride home was full of aroma!

 Spain Info & Guides

 Of course there are plenty of Spain guides to follow as well.
 Click on any of them to go directly to Amazon!

 Did you visit the Lo Pagan mud baths Murcia?

 Tell us about your experience in the comments below!

 There are also many organized tours for you to enjoy from being active on walking or biking tour, to enjoying a food or wine tour.
 There is so much to do and Viator has so many great offers for you.
 Click here to see their latest Spain Deals!